rjwthree/TIMSS_PIRLS/README.md

 # Sex Differences in TIMSS 2015 Math
-This script analyzes the most recently released data on 4th and 8th grade math exams from the Trends in International Mathematics and Science Study (TIMSS).
-It is administered every four years by the International Association for the Evaluation of Educational Achievement (IEA), which also administers the Progress in International Reading Literacy Study (PIRLS) every five years. https://timssandpirls.bc.edu/
+These scripts analyze the most recently released data on 4th and 8th grade math exams from the Trends in International Mathematics and Science Study (TIMSS), and 4th grade reading exams from the Progress in International Reading Literacy Study (PIRLS).
+TIMSS is administered every four years and PIRLS every five years by the International Association for the Evaluation of Educational Achievement (IEA). https://timssandpirls.bc.edu/

-The script proceeds as follows:
+The scripts proceed as follows:

 (1) Read and Format Data